 BIDS Tutorial Series: Introductory Walkthrough

 Welcome to part 1A of the tutorial series “Getting Started with BIDS”.
 The tutorial series will introduce you to converting brain data into the BIDS organizational standard, provide an example of how to convert a dataset into BIDS (manually and an automated solution), and examine different off-the-shelf automated solutions.
 This tutorial will show a detailed step-by-step organizational guide to convert DICOMs into a BIDS validated dataset.
 The step-by-step guide will iteratively add one modality at a time until the full dataset is organized and validated.
-Even though performing the conversation manually is not expected we show it here for educational purposes.
+Even though performing the conversion manually is not expected we show it here for educational purposes.
 An automated solution is strongly recommended.
 An automated custom solution is discussed in the next part of the tutorial series.
-Throughout the tutorial series, we will be using DICOMs from the Nathan Kline Institute (NKI) Rockland Sample – Multiband Imaging Test-Retest Pilot Dataset.
+Throughout this tutorial series portion, we will be using DICOMs from the Nathan Kline Institute (NKI) Rockland Sample – Multiband Imaging Test-Retest Pilot Dataset.
 We will be following the specifications described in the BIDS Specification version 1.0.2.
+If you are running into issues, please post your questions on NeuroStars with the bids tag.
 The next parts of this tutorial series will examine an automated custom solution and off-the-shelf solutions to consider using to convert your dataset into the BIDS standard.

 Table of Contents